 It’s essential to monitor what’s happening with your credit.
 There’s always the possibility that your credit score could be compromised in some way through an error or, worse, an identity theft.

 Regularly monitoring your credit allows you to keep tabs on your credit activity and catch any suspicious activity in a timely fashion.
-If you’re using the Bankrate credit report resources, your account will show updated credit report information every week to allow you to monitor what is happening with your credit accounts.

 Whether you’re looking to buy a car, go back to school or rent a home, your credit score will affect what kind of loan or credit you can get.
 Finding out your credit score starts with requesting a credit report.
 This report will give you important information about your credit status and can help you to take steps to improve or maintain your score.
 It can also help you monitor your accounts and identify suspicious behavior in a timely fashion.